-One module (Generic Research Skills) involves small group collaborative learning.
+One module (Academic Skills for PG Students) involves small group collaborative learning.
 The module includes both lectures and sessions where the class is split into smaller groups and each group will under the direction of the instructor explore solutions to generic organisational issues such as time management, IPR, organising large amounts of literature.
 It also involves presenting orally an outline of the student's possible research topic.